The Digital Nomad Guide for Kyoto, Japan

 Internet is Japan is extremely fast basically everywhere you go.
 In most hotels and cafes the internet speed was consistently more than 100 Mbps.
 I was quite surprised about the internet being so fast in the hotels, as usually the connection is quite bad in hotels.

 For the 5 weeks I stayed in Japan, I opted to get a E-Sim card.
-The most convenient option is buying an E-Sim via the Airalo app, which I’ve done for my stay in Japan.
-Simply download the Airalo app and then purchase an E-Sim card via the app which you then easily install on your phone from there.
+The most convenient option is buying an E-Sim via the Saily app, which I’ve done for my stay in Japan.
+Simply download the Saily app and then purchase an E-Sim card via the app which you then easily install on your phone from there.
 However, do make sure that your phone is compatible with E-Sims before you buy one.

 When To Go